AJVancattenburch/my_portfolio/README.md

 </p>

-#### 🔄 How to Change all :root CSS Variable Names and Class Names throughout your Portfolio:
+#### 🔄 How to Change all :root CSS Variable Names and Class Names throughout your Portfolio

 Once you are satisfied with your color palette, you are probably going to want to reflect the names of those CSS variables and classes.
 You can do this by following the step-by-step guide below: